wcushen/blog/content/post/2022-05-service-mesh-reverse-proxy-mtls.md

 ### Step 6: Deploying the Ingress Gateway

-Gateways in Istio are applied to the standalone Envoy proxies at the edge of mesh.
+Gateways in Istio are applied to the standalone Envoy proxies at the edge of the mesh.
 It's here where we'll assert our TLS configuration and the routing rules defined within a `VirtualService` which will be bound to the Gateway.

 Again, we'll make use of the example in the Istio [documentation](https://istio.io/latest/docs/tasks/traffic-management/ingress/secure-ingress/#configure-a-tls-ingress-gateway-for-a-single-host) - only with one _important distinction_.
 Instead of the TLS mode set to `SIMPLE`, we want to enforce `MUTUAL`.

-We can go ahead and deploy our `Gateway` with the alteration
+We can go ahead and deploy our `Gateway` with the alteration.

 ```yaml
 $ cat <<EOF | oc apply -f -